 Dr. Langston was recalled to active duty from the Navy Reserve as a United States Navy Chaplain in June of 1988.
 His service as a U.S. Navy Chaplain includes tours with Marine Aircraft Group-29, MCAS New River, NC; Marine Wing Support Group-27, MCAS Cherry Point, NC; Air Combat Element Chaplain, Operation Desert Shield/Desert Storm on board USS Guam (LPH 9); USS CHOSIN (CG 65), Pearl Harbor, HI; Naval Weapons Station Yorktown, Yorktown, VA; Naval Air Station Keflavik, Keflavik, Iceland; Deputy Division Chaplain, 2d Marine Division, Camp Lejeune, NC; student, The Naval War College, Newport, RI.; Advanced Course Officer, Naval Chaplains School, Newport, RI.; Director, Operational Ministry Center, Norfolk, VA; Theater Chaplain, Combined Forces Command–Afghanistan (CFC-A), Kabul, Afghanistan; Division Chaplain, 2d Marine Division, Camp Lejeune, NC; the Force Chaplain for II MEF (Fwd) in Al Anbar Province, Iraq and Commanding Officer, Naval Chaplaincy School and Center, Columbia, SC; Executive Director of the Armed Forces Chaplaincy Center, Ft Jackson, Columbia, SC.
 Retired June, 2011 after 36 yrs.
 In a civic capacity, Dr. Langston presently serves as the Chairman of the Blythewood City Council, Board of Architectural Review (BAR).
 He is also the Professor of Chaplain Ministries at Columbia International University, Seminary and School of Ministry in Columbia, South Carolina.

 He has an earned Doctorate (D. Min.) from Bethel Theological Seminary (1996), Saint Paul, MN with a concentration in Military Chaplaincy and Pastoral Care.
 In 2003 he graduated from the Naval War College, Newport, RI, earning a Master of Arts (M.A.) degree in National Security and Strategic Studies.
 Dr. Langston earned the Navy designator Master Training Specialist and completed the Marine Corps Command and Staff JPME at Camp Lejeune, NC.
 Dr. Langston was recently selected as the Outstanding Alumni for 2016 at the University of Louisiana, his alma mater.
-He is presently in the Dissertation phase of a PhD program at Kings College, University of Aberdeen, Aberdeen Scotland.
+He also earned a Ph.D. in Practical Theology from Kings College, University of Aberdeen, Aberdeen Scotland.

 His personal awards include the Legion of Merit, Bronze Star Medal, Defense Meritorious Service Medal, Meritorious Service Medal (two awards), Navy Marine Corps Commendation Medal (three awards), Army Commendation Medal, Air Force Commendation Medal, Navy Marine Corps Achievement Medal (two awards), Combat Action Ribbon, and various unit citations and campaign ribbons.
 Chaplain Langston is ordained and endorsed through the Southern Baptist Convention.
 He is married to the former Kathy Lee Jones, PhD of Greenville, SC.
 Chaplain and Dr. Langston have been married for 30 years and have three children and three grandchildren.
 They reside in Blythewood, SC.